dell/openmanage-puppet/CONTRIBUTING.md

 # Contributing to OpenManage Puppet modules

-So you want to contribute to OpenManage Puppet module: Great!
+Hi there!
+We're excited to have you as a contributor.
 Below are some instructions to get you started doing that very thing while setting expectations around code quality as well as a few tips for making the process as easy as possible.